Traditional Investment Options.

 Q: What are the basic qualification guides?

-- A: One must have a dependable source of income, as well as good credit score of +680.
+- One must have a dependable source of income, as well as good credit score.
+In some cases, investors may do 600.
 A soft pull is done in the pre-approval phase, which won't show on your credit.

-- One should have a DTI (debt to income) ratio of less than 43 percent.
+- One should have a DTI (debt to income) ratio of less than 50%.

 - And other factors, discussed when you reach out to us.